 - Ingest information from ORCID records to auto-populate forms to save individuals time, eliminate errors caused by manual entry, and benefit from assertions made by other ORCID members

 - Explain the benefits of your system connections with ORCID

 Learn how to connect information to your faculty, staff, and students' ORCID records in researcher profile and research information management systems, electronic thesis and dissertation systems, and repositories.
 Also learn how to recognize faculty peer review activity in our peer view guide.
-You can find several examples of how ORCID research organization members can opt to Connect information in third-party CRIS and repositories.
+Examples of research organization systems which are connecting data to records include Hong Kong Baptist University and systems using Pure and Converis.

 Synchronizing information between your system(s) and the ORCID Registry helps reduce the reporting burden for individuals - and you - and improves data quality for everyone.
 It helps achieve the goal of “Enter once, reuse often”.

 To qualify for the ORCID Synchronize badge, In addition to the items under “COLLECT”, “DISPLAY”, “CONNECT”, you need to:

 - Create bidirectional information flow (synchronization) between ORCID and the integrating system

 - Explain how individuals benefit from the synchronization of your system with the ORCID registry

 - Automatically update ORCID records with Information from your system

 - Create a search & link wizard available on your site and/or in the ORCID Registry